There's an App for that - but should there be?

-These apps all arrive with the goal of making your life better, but are they too heavily focused on short-term goals?
-None of us, perhaps excluding my friends in the sadist community, want to feel lonely, or bored, or stressed-out – but what if there’s a need for these types of feelings to exist within our minds?
+These apps all arrive with the goal of making your life better, but are they too focused on short-term goals?
+None of us want to feel lonely, bored, or stressed-out – but what if there’s a need for these types of feelings to exist within our minds?
 There’s a reason we experience negative emotions, there has to be – otherwise, we would have evolved them right out of our system and chucked them onto the scrapheap of human obsolescence together with all those appendices, tails, and whiskers that we discarded on the way to now.

 So, I thought it might be quite interesting to take a look at a handful of apps that are used by millions in their daily lives and identify if they’re actually helping us, or if they are actually stunting our growth by not subjecting us to these negative experiences.